231 Pa. Code r. 1910.16-6

 (iii) Absent the availability of health care coverage to the obligor for the parties' child at a reasonable cost, the court shall order the obligee to provide health care coverage for the child if it is available at a reasonable cost.
 "Reasonable cost" to the obligee shall be defined as an amount not to exceed 5% of the obligee's monthly net income.

-(iv) If health care coverage is not available to the parties at a reasonable cost, the court may order the the party having primary custody to apply for government-sponsored coverage, such as the Children's Health Insurance Program ("CHIP"), with any co-premium or other cost apportioned between the parties in proportion to the parties' respective monthly net incomes.
+(iv) If health care coverage is not available to the parties at a reasonable cost, the court may order the party having primary custody to apply for government-sponsored coverage, such as the Children's Health Insurance Program ("CHIP"), with any co-premium or other cost apportioned between the parties in proportion to the parties' respective monthly net incomes.

-(v) Within 30 days after the entry of the support order, the party ordered to provide health care coverage shall provide written proof to the other party that medical insurance has been obtained, including insurance cards and all other materials set forth in the form order in pa.r.c.p. no. 1910.27(e).
+(v) Within 30 days after the entry of the support order, the party ordered to provide health care coverage shall provide written proof to the other party that medical insurance has been obtained, including insurance cards and all other materials set forth in the form order in Pa.R.Civ.P.
+1910.27(e).
 There shall be a continuing obligation to provide the other party and the domestic relations section with proof of any changes in coverage.

 (vi) The trier-of-fact shall give preference to health care coverage that is readily accessible to the child, as defined by geographic coverage area, access to local treatment providers, or other relevant factors.

-(4) if the obligor is paying for the health insurance, the obligee has no income or minimal income , and the obligor will bear 90% or more of the health insurance premium:
+(4) If the obligor is paying for the health insurance, the obligee has no income or minimal income, and the obligor will bear 90% or more of the health insurance premium:

-(i) The trier-of-fact may, as fairness requires, deduct part or all of the premium actually paid by the obligor to provide coverage for the other party or the child from the obligor's gross income to determine monthly net income for support purposes.
+(i) the trier-of-fact may, as fairness requires, deduct part or all of the premium actually paid by the obligor to provide coverage for the other party or the child from the obligor's gross income to determine monthly net income for support purposes.

 (ii) If such a deduction is taken from the obligor's gross income, the premium allocation as set forth in subdivision (b)(1) shall not be applied.